whizzml/examples/k-means-minus-two/readme.md

 - dataset: the dataset of interest

-- k: the number of clusters desired
+- k: the number of clusters desired.
+By default is -1, which means that G-Means algorithm will be used to find the optimal number of clusters.

 - l: the number of anomalies to be removed at each step If 0<l<1, it will be considered as a percentage of the total number of rows.
+0.05% by default.

-- threshold: the minimum desired Jaccard index between iterations
+- threshold: the minimum desired Jaccard index between iterations.
+0.8 by default.

-- maximum: the maximum number of desired iterations
+- maximum: the maximum number of desired iterations.
+10 by default.

 # Outputs